 Now Is Not the Time

-The pressures we are experiencing should draw us closer to Christ and each other.
+The pressures we are experiencing should draw us closer to Christ and to one another.

 We live in strange times.
-Certainly, COVID-19 is an enigma of its own.
-We have yet to understand exactly how it is contracted, its lasting impacts on our minds and bodies, or how it originated.
-But the times I am speaking about is the state of affairs in the earthly church.
+Certainly, COVID-19 is a unique phenomenon in its own right.
+We have yet to understand exactly how it is contracted, its lasting impacts on our minds and bodies, or its origin.
+However, the times I am referring to are the state of affairs in the earthly church.
 Since COVID, one-third of practicing Christians have not attended church—online or in-person.

-Over the past couple years, we have witnessed several high-profile Christians question or renounce their faith.
-From seminary professors to popular authors to Christian artists, some whom we thought were believers have come to question their belief in Jesus and the Scriptures.
+Over the past couple of years, we have witnessed several high-profile Christians question or renounce their faith.
+From seminary professors to popular authors to Christian artists, some of whom we thought were believers, have come to question their belief in Jesus and the Scriptures.

 At the same time, we’ve seen celebrity pastors and gospel artists caught up in scandal after scandal.
-And we must ask ourselves, what in the world is going on?
-Clearly, apostasy and scandal are nothing new to the earthly church.
+And we must ask ourselves, what on earth is going on?
+Clearly, apostasy and scandal are nothing new to the Church on earth.
 The author of Hebrews warned the early community not to apostatize (6:1-20).
 And Paul rebuked the Corinthians for being proud of tolerating a man sleeping with his stepmother (1 Cor.
 5:1-2).

 Yet, things seem to be different.
 As America is becoming increasingly secular, polytheistic, and anti-Christian, the church is experiencing a shaking.
 I almost want to call it birth pains.
 Could the Lord be cleaning house to prepare the remnant—those faithful few who refuse to abandon the faith—for His glorious return (1 Pet.
 4:17)?
 From the falling away, turning away, and exposing away, it certainly appears that we are experiencing a purge.